pm-moyanor/athletifi-website/README.md

 The project follows a standard Next.js file structure:

 - **/app**: Contains the main Next.js pages and API routes.
+  - **/actions**: Contains definition files for server actions used throughout the application.
   - **/api**: Holds the backend API routes that connect to AWS Lambda functions.
   - **/addUser**: Adds a new user.
   - **/contact**: Handles contact/support requests.